Mike Cortese

 Council Member

-Council member dedicated to honoring community contributions and improving public safety.
+Council member dedicated to honoring community contributions and enhancing public infrastructure.

 Legislative style